prachi600/Portfolio/README.md

 This is my personal portfolio website built using HTML, CSS, and Bootstrap.
-It showcases my skills, education, projects, and contact information
+It showcases my skills, education, projects, and contact information.

 ⭐ Show Your Support